Kevan Smith (footballer)

-Kevan Smith (born 13 December 1959, Eaglescliffe, Co.
-Durham) is a former English footballer.
+Kevan Smith (born 13 December 1959) is an English former footballer who played as a defender.
+Smith is best known for his time at Darlington, for whom he made over 340 appearances.
 He participated in three of Darlington's promotions.
-Smith played over 400 games for Darlington in two separate seasons.

 Career

-Smith first appeared for his local team Darlington.
-Smith was on trial in a game against the club's professionals under Len Walker before playing in the reserves against Barnsley.
-In the summer of 1979, Walker left the Quakers but Smith was invited back by newly appointed Billy Elliott.
-Smith impressed Elliott in the reserves and was quickly snapped up.
+Smith first appeared for his local team, Darlington, when he was on trial in a game against the club's professionals under Len Walker, before playing in the reserves against Barnsley.
+In the summer of 1979, Walker left Darlington, but newly appointed manager Billy Elliott invited Smith back.

-Smith made his debut at Torquay United in September 1979 as the Quakers lost 4–0.
-Teammate Clive Nattress called him 'Smudger'.
-It was a nickname which stuck with him for the rest of his time at the club.
-Smith was a brave, hard-working and committed player.
+Smith made his debut against Torquay United in September 1979 as the Quakers lost 4–0.
+Teammate Clive Nattress called him 'Smudger', a nickname that stuck with him for the rest of his time at the club.
+Smith was known as a brave, hard-working, and committed player.

-However, it was under Elliott's successor Cyril Knowles, who said he could not believe Smudger was a footballer, that Smith really came into his own and by his own admission improved as a player.
-Knowles, who joined Darlington in 1983, demanded nothing less than 100% from his players and Smith filled the mould perfectly.
-The 1984/85 season saw Darlington promoted from the Fourth Division, but Smith left for Rotherham feeling the manager did not rate him highly enough.
+However, it was under Elliott's successor Cyril Knowles, who said he could not believe Smudger was a footballer, that Smith really came into his own and by his own admission, improved as a player.
+Knowles, who joined Darlington in 1983, was a very demanding manager, and the 1984/85 season saw Darlington promoted from the Fourth Division, but Smith left for Rotherham feeling the manager did not rate him highly enough.

 Smith later moved to Coventry City for £65,000.
-Although he was in the Coventry squad when they won the FA Cup (although he did not play), he played only a handful of top flight games for the Sky Blues, partly due to injury.
-He moved to York City in 1988.
-Things failed to work out for Smith at Bootham Crescent, but by this stage both Darlington and rivals Hartlepool United were interested in securing his services.
+He was in the Coventry squad when they won the FA Cup, although he did not play.
+Smith played only a handful of top-flight games for the Sky Blues, partly due to injury.
+He moved to York City in 1988, but his brief time at the club was unsuccessful..
+However, both Darlington and rivals Hartlepool United were interested in securing his services.

 Smith rejoined Darlington, who had recently been relegated to the Conference, after speaking to Brian Little.
-In under a year Smith had dropped from the top of English football to the bottom.
+In under a year, Smith had dropped from the top of English football to the bottom.
 But this second spell at Darlington would prove to be the best years of Smith's career.